 Jesus’s miracles are essential to His ministry and to the Christian’s faith.
 In the Gospel of John, the writer expressed that he recorded Jesus’s miracles for the reader to believe that Jesus is the Christ, and so the reader can have eternal life (John 20:30–31).

-In the Gospel of John, the evangelist depicted Jesus showing that God sent Him because He did wonderful works.
+In the Gospel of John, the evangelist depicted Jesus showing that God sent Him by the wonderful works that Jesus did.
 In John 5, Jesus declared, “For the works that the Father has given me to accomplish, the very works that I am doing, bear witness about me that the Father has sent me” (5:36b).

 In John 10, Jesus revealed that His works testify of who He is (John 10:25).
-Jesus declared that those who do not believe in Him are not His sheep (10:26).
-Jesus proclaimed that He and the Father are one (10:30).
+Because of these works, Jesus declared that those who do not believe in Him are not His sheep (10:26).
+Furthermore, Christ proclaimed that He and the Father are one (10:30).

 In the Gospels, God’s power worked through Jesus to do miracles.
 The Gospel of Mark presents,